fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 ## Setup

-### Requirements for this instruction.
+### Requirements for these instructions.

 - Drum Type Meter to be detected.
-> The script used in this instruction can also work with sample images.
+> The script used in these instructions can also work with sample images.
 The process to use the sample image is commented out, so please uncomment the corresponding part if necessary.

-- PC with camera &nbsp; ※ This instructions uses a MacBook Pro (2018) for verification.
+- PC with camera &nbsp; ※ These instructions use a MacBook Pro (2018) for verification.

 >The Paddle module does not support Arm64 (as of 2021/10/18), so it will not work on Macs equipped with the Apple M1.